damca/dotfiles/README.md

 Staying current – The Homebrew command update actually refers to updating Homebrew itself.
 If you want to install the latest version of a Homebrew package, you’ll have to use the word upgrade instead:
 `brew upgrade bash`
 In this example, Homebrew will look for the package named bash on your computer and install the latest version.
 If you already have the newest version installed, Homebrew will print an error message telling you exactly that.
 You’ll have to run this command manually from time to time, but it’s a much more reliable approach than downloading directly from source or maintaining a cloned version control repository.
-Now go out and write shell scripts for all the things.

 ### Configure git

 Download git and configure, in particular see: https://help.github.com/articles/set-up-git/.
-You will need this for the [prompt](#Prompt) and to clone into the base16 repo (found in .dotfiles/.config, you need to have an ssh set up with git.
+You will need this for the [prompt](#Prompt) and to clone into the base16 repo (found in .dotfiles/.config).
+You need to have an ssh set up with git.

 NOTE: to personalize you'll want to edit the .dotfiles/git/gitconfig.symlink file